 Plant Therapy aligns its dilution rate to the Tisserand Institute’s recommendations.
 These values are approximate and have been rounded to whole drops.
 Please keep in mind that “drops” are not an exact measurement since the drops depend on the size of the orifice reducer and the viscosity of the oil.
-Also, the dilution rates presented here do not imply that each are safe for all essential oils in all situations:
+Also, the dilution rates presented here do not imply that each rate is safe for all essential oils in all situations.

 This rate is recommended for children over the age of 2, facial applications, long term use, daily use, and accessing the subtle energetic effects of the oil.

 - 10 mL/ 2 tsp = 3 drops

 - 15 mL/ 3 tsp/ 1 tbsp = 4 drops

 - 30 mL/ 6 tsp/ 2 tbsp/ 1 oz = 9 drops